boshmaf/sypy/README.md

 ## Networks

-A network always consists of two regions: the honest region positioed to the left, and the Sybil region positioned to the right.
-The regions can have any graph structure, and initially, they are regions are disconnected.
+A network always consists of two regions: the honest region positioned to the left, and the Sybil region positioned to the right.
+The regions can have any graph structure, and initially, they are disconnected.
 We can "stitch" the two regions together in many ways that resemble how Sybils connect with honest nodes in real-world networks (i.e., using a random or targeted adversarial infiltration strategy).
-For example, using the regions defined above, we can create a network and can connect one randomly-picked pair, one node from both region, as follows:
+For example, using the regions defined above, we can create a network and connect ten randomly-picked pair, one node from both region, as follows:

     social_network = sypy.Network(
         left_region=honest_region,
         right_region=sybil_region,
         name="OnlineSocialNetwork"
     )
-    social_network.random_pair_stitch(num_edges=2)
+    social_network.random_pair_stitch(num_edges=10)

 ## Detectors